fleaflet/flutter_map/docs/introduction/go.md

 ### Import & Start Coding

-Importing the package to use in your code is as usual as well, but an extra import is recommended (you won't need to add this extra package to your 'pubspec.yaml' file, `flutter_map` exports it automatically for you).
+Importing the package to use in your code is as usual as well, but an extra import is recommended (you won't need to add this extra package to your 'pubspec.yaml' file, 'flutter_map' exports it automatically for you).
 Just add these lines to the top every file to do with the map, and you'll have access to everything you need:

 ``` dart
 import 'package:flutter_map/flutter_map.dart';